-- How the ESI was lost.
+- · How the ESI was lost.

-- When the ESI was lost.
+- · When the ESI was lost.

 - Once there is a potential issue, whether the spoliating party and its counsel were forthright or obstructionist when:

-- · litigating the discovery dispute; or
+- litigating the discovery dispute; or

-- · attempting to mitigate the prejudice.
+- attempting to mitigate the prejudice.

 Courts recognize that they cannot "specifically examine [a party's] head" to confirm that the party acted with an intent to deprive another party of the information's use in the litigation (DVComm, 2016 WL 6246824, at \8).
 Therefore, circumstantial evidence of the alleged wrongdoer's intent typically is critical to establishing the requisite intent (Lokai, 2018 WL 1512055, at \16).
 In some cases, courts may allow spoliation discovery specifically on the issue of intent (see, for example, Konica Minolta Bus.
 Sols., U.S.A.
 Inc. v.
 Lowery Corp., 2016 WL 4537847, at \5-6 (E.D.
 Mich.
 Aug.
-31, 2016) (allowing spoliation discovery to "illuminate" certain elements of FRCP 37(e) before it imposed sanctions for the alleged destruction of ESI)).
+31, 2016) (allowing spoliation discovery on certain elements of FRCP 37(e) before it imposed sanctions for the alleged destruction of ESI)).

 Notably, courts that find an intent to deprive appear to be more willing to impose adverse inference instructions rather than case-terminating sanctions.
-In GN Netcom, for example, the court noted that dispositive sanctions are "a last resort and should be imposed if no alternative remedy is available" (2016 WL 3792833, at \14 (internal quotations omitted); see also Goldrich, 2018 WL 4489674, at \3 (holding that dismissal "would be too severe of a sanction," and instead imposing an adverse inference instruction on the spoliating party)).
+In GN Netcom, for example, the court noted that dispositive sanctions are "a last resort and should be imposed if no alternative remedy is available" (2016 WL 3792833, at \14 (internal quotations omitted); see also Goldrich, 2018 WL 4489674, at \3 (holding that dismissal was too severe and instead imposing an adverse inference instruction on the spoliating party)).
+However, a court may impose case-terminating sanctions where a party repeatedly violates orders, lies to the court, and intentionally deprives the other party of relevant discovery for the sole purpose of preventing the other party from obtaining and using it in litigation.

-Search Document Discovery Case Tracker: Sanctions and Cost Recovery for a table of cases involving alleged document discovery misconduct and related requests for sanctions and other monetary relief.
+For a chart of cases involving alleged document discovery misconduct and related requests for sanctions and other monetary relief, see Practice Note, Document Discovery Case Tracker: Sanctions and Cost Recovery.